 B. Tip of nose down to edge of chin: 3-inches (distance from Line A to Line B in video).

-Or, use a larger seam allowance when top stitching along lines A and B (increasing from next to the edge to 1/4-inch).
+The easiest way to make a smaller version of the mask is to use a larger seam allowance when top stitching along lines A and B (increasing from next to the edge to 1/4-inch).
 This will reduce the overall mask size by one inch.

 ~Melissa the Empress of Dirt ♛

 - Watch the video for complete instructions.
 The steps written below won't make sense without it.

 - Place nose wire and batting within fabric and top stitch around nose wire.
 Use video for demonstration.